iEventz/free-bundle-buyer-roblox/README.md

 Notifies you when there has been a successful purchase

 #### bundles
-Toggle enabled or false depending on if you want to buy free bundles (heads coming soon)
+Toggle enabled or false depending on if you want to buy free bundles

+#### heads
+Toggle enabled or false depending on if you want to buy free heads

 #### only new
 False to catch up on previous free bundles true to only buy the new ones in the catalog